cthoyt/cthoyt.github.io/_posts/2020-05-12-building-an-ontology.md

    If this isn't important to you, your life will probably be better by leaving it out

-Now that you've made all of the sheets, you can make sure that your curators do their best job to fill out entries in each of them every time a new entity is added.
+Now that you've made all the sheets, you can make sure that your curators do their best job to fill out entries in each of them every time a new entity is added.
 It's also necessary to keep track of the uniqueness of entity identifiers as new ones are added.
 It's best if they're consecutive